GSA/catalog.data.gov/tools/harvest_source_import/README.md

 # Harvest source tools

-Scripts to read and import harvest sources from a CKAN instance and addit to another CKAN instance.
+Scripts to read and import harvest sources from a CKAN instance and add them to another CKAN instance.
 These scripts require Python >= 3.6.

 ## Import